XCurrency/xc/doc/build-osx.md

         make check

-4. (Optional) You can also install blocknetdxd to your path:
+4. (Optional) You can also install xc3d to your path:

         make install